 Vacation Rules: Explain to your children, “There will be new rules this year for vacation.
 Listen carefully, as there will be no negotiation of these on vacation.”
 Then explain the three main rules.

 Travel Rule No. 1: Only Travel in Peace.

-Make this commitment to your children: “We will only keep moving forward, if we travel in peace.
-Thus, the car will move if there’s calm and respectful interactions.
+Make this commitment to your children: “We will only keep moving forward if we travel in peace.
+Thus, the car will move if there are calm and respectful interactions.
 If we get distracted by your conflicts and fighting, it is really unsafe to drive or continue and the car will stop.”

 That’s right.
 You just pull over.
 Don’t remind the kids to be quiet or to calm down.
 Instead, pull over as soon as possible.
 Turn on some classical music and wait.
 Wait until all is quiet, and then start a five-minute timer.
-Sit and wait until there is five minutes of peace and quiet.
-In other words, the timer only starts when there is silence, and is reset to five minutes anytime there is noise.
+Sit and wait until there are five minutes of peace.
+In other words, the timer only starts when there is silence and is reset to five minutes anytime there is noise.
 The car will only begin moving again after five minutes of calm.

 Will this be painful the first time?
 Yes.
 Remarkably so.
 But the lessons learned will be invaluable for the rest of your vacation.

 Travel Rule No. 2: Always let your actions teach more than your words.

 You can spend $400 for tickets for that amusement park, and two of the kids are complaining before you get through the entrance gates.
 At this point, most of us use our words to battle against their words.
 The tone can escalate quickly, and it can get ugly quickly.
 Bad idea.